cms-opendata-workshop/workshop2021-lesson-advobjects/_episodes/02-muoncorr.md

 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---
 There are misalignments in the CMS detector that make the reconstruction of muon momentum biased.
 The CMS reconstruction software does not fully correct these misalignments and additional corrections are needed to remove the bias.
-Correcting the misalignments is important when further analysis or computing is done using the muon momentum, because then the bias in muon momentum will affect the results.
+Correcting the misalignments is important when further analysis or computing is done using the muon momentum, because the bias in muon momentum will affect the results.
 For example, if only the information about the number of muons in an event is used, the corrections are not necessary.

 ## The Muon Momentum Scale Corrections

 The Muon Momentum Scale Corrections, also known as the Rochester Corrections, are extracted in a two step method.
-In the first step, initial corrections are obtained in bins of charge, η and ϕ.
+In the first step, initial corrections are obtained in bins of the charge of the muon and the η and ϕ coordinates of the muon track.
 The reconstruction bias in muon momentum depends on these variables.
 In the second step, the corrections are fine tuned using the mass of the Z boson.

-The misalignments for data and Monte Carlo (MC) are different since the MC events start with no biases but they can be induced during the reconstruction.
+The corrections for data and Monte Carlo (MC) are different since the MC events start with no biases but they can be induced during the reconstruction.
 Corrections have been extracted for both data and MC events.

 In this example, the Run1 Rochester Corrections are used with a 2012 dataset and a MC dataset.
 The official code for the Rochester Corrections can be found in the directory `RochesterCorrections`.
-The example code for using the corrections is in the `Test` directory.
+The example code for applying the corrections is in the `Test` directory.

 ## Applying the corrections to data and MC

-Let's start by opening ROOT in a terminal and compiling the official corrections code.
+Let's start by opening ROOT in a terminal and compiling the official corrections code by running the following lines.

 ~~~
 root